vesoft-inc/nebula/docs/get-started.md

 such as libraries and other dependencies, and ship it all out as one package.
 By doing so, the developer can rest assured that the application will run on any other `Linux` machine regardless of any customized settings that machine might have that could differ from the machine used for writing and testing the code.

-First of all, you should make sure `docker` have installed on your machine.
+First of all, you should make sure that `docker` has been installed on your machine.
 Open a terminal and run the following command :

 ```
 docker --version